-Tarsila do Amaral, the reigning monarch of Brazilian Modernism, deserves more than this representation of her early body of work, her first US retrospective.
+Tarsila do Amaral, the reigning monarch of Brazilian Modernism, has come to New York.
+This long awaited exhibition of her early body of work is her first US retrospective.
 Having travelled from the Art Institute of Chicago, where I saw it in the fall, it is now at the Museum of Modern Art until June 3.
-Though MoMA gave it a slightly worthier installation, I was left wishing the exhibit was double in size and scope.
+Though MoMA gave it a worthier installation, I was left wishing the exhibit were double in size and scope.

-What is most clearly absent in this show is just how important Tarsila is to the culture of her home country, though the subtitle, Inventing Modern Art in Brazil, tries to communicate her lasting influence.
+What is difficult to communicate, and therefore most clearly absent, in this show is just how important Tarsila is to the culture of her home country, though the subtitle, Inventing Modern Art in Brazil, tries to communicate her lasting influence.
 (She is indeed so thoroughly knitted into Brazil’s cultural consciousness that her work appeared in mammoth scale at the Rio Olympics opening ceremony, as iconic to her countrymen as Christ the Redeemer presiding nearby.)

 Born in 1886 to a wealthy land owning family outside São Paulo, Tarsila (I refer to her here in the way she is affectionately known in Brazil) was moved to become an artist in 1922 on the occasion of La Semana de Arte Moderna (Brazil’s version of the Armory Show, and just as much of a touchstone for the history Modernism in that country as the Armory Show is in ours).
 Like many other Brazilian Modernists, the Modern Art Week inspired the artist to take up the brush, and the next year found her moving to Paris.
 Schooled by those in the center of the Modernist project there (think Fernand Léger and Albert Gleizes), Tarsila was well positioned to make an impression on the Brazilian art scene when she returned home.